Ofwat/Proteus/Python Code/README.md

-#  How to create Proteus.exe
+#  How to create a .exe file (Proteus.exe) as a developer

 ## Table of contents
 * [General info](#general-info)